-Southern Water confirm in Appendix 1 that work in progress at Saddlers Close and Gratton Close, as well as the delivery of the scheme to upgrade the 'receiving' sewer network in Harestock, will be sufficient to meet the needs arising from sites allocated in the Local Plan and new drainage connections from existing properties.
-Southern Water have also suggested that an additional criterion is added to Policies SU01 and H2 to ensure that the timescales for the delivery of the development match that of the upgrades to the wastewater network.
+Southern Water confirm in Appendix 1 and 2 that work in progress at Saddlers Close and Gratton Close, as well as the delivery of the scheme to upgrade the 'receiving' sewer network in Harestock, will be sufficient to meet the needs arising from sites allocated in the Local Plan and new drainage connections from existing properties.
+Southern Water have also suggested at Duty to Cooperate meetings following the Regulation 18 consultation on the Local Plan that an additional criterion is added to Policies SU01 and H2 to ensure that the timescales for the delivery of the development match that of the upgrades to the wastewater network.